teamILLO/Stockin/discussions/20201007_disccusions.md

 Junhyeok
 > Use StockSummary Component in main page
+> Seperate Rise recommendation and Fall recommendation to individual components

 G1
 > Headlines should be hided when news analysis result is not clicked
+> Create tab buttons (like hw3's preview tab, write tab buttons) that can switch states between rise recommendations and fall recommendations

 Main Page design
 > 1. **Separate login page** showing draft details about the web service